StateVoicesNational/Spoke/README.md

       ```
     - Then use the generated key to visit an invite link, e.g.: http://localhost:3000/invite/abc.
 This should redirect you to the login screen.
 Use the "Sign Up" option to create your account.

-8. You should then be prompted to create an organization.
+10. You should then be prompted to create an organization.
 Create it.

 If you want to create an invite via the home page "Login and get started" link, make sure your `SUPPRESS_SELF_INVITE` variable is not set.

+### SMS

+For development, you can set `DEFAULT_SERVICE=fakeservice` to skip using an SMS provider (Twilio or Nexmo) and insert the message directly into the database.

+To simulate receiving a reply from a contact you can use the Send Replies utility: `http://localhost:3000/admin/1/campaigns/1/send-replies`, updating the app and campaign IDs as necessary.
+You can also include "autorespond" in the script message text, and an automatic reply will be generated (just for `fakeservice`!)

+**Twilio**

+Twilio provides test credentials that will not charge your account as described in their [documentation](https://www.twilio.com/docs/iam/test-credentials).
+You may use either your test credentials or your live keys by following the instructions [here](https://github.com/MoveOnOrg/Spoke/blob/main/docs/HOWTO_INTEGRATE_TWILIO.md).

 ## Getting started with Docker

-1. `cp .env.example .env`
+1. `cp .env.example .env` and see step 6 above for some possible tweaks
 2. Build and run Spoke with `docker-compose up --build`
     - You can stop docker compose at any time with `CTRL+C`, and data will persist next time you run `docker-compose up`.
 3. Go to [localhost:3000](http://localhost:3000) to load the app.
-4. Follow Step 13 above.
     - But if you need to generate an invite, run:
       ```bash
       docker-compose exec postgres psql -U spoke -d spokedev -c "INSERT INTO invite (hash,is_valid) VALUES ('<your-hash>', true);"